aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/charts/delete-a-chart-from-a-worksheet/_index.md

 This REST API deletes a worksheet chart by its index.

-**Prerequisites:** A valid JWT authentication token, proper storage configuration, and API version v3.0 must be used.

 For related operations, see the **[Add a Chart](#)** and **[Get Chart](#)** pages.

 ## REST API